bernd/insomnia/docs/insomnia/authentication.md

 category-url: built-in-features
 ---

-Insomnia provides a number of authentication helpers to make it trivial to interface with the most common authentication standards.
-Choose your standard, fill in the prompted fields, and Insomnia will take care of the rest.
+Unetus provides a number of authentication helpers to make it trivial to interface with the most common authentication standards.
+Choose your standard, fill in the prompted fields, and Unetus will take care of the rest.

 ## Authentication Basics